cpeacockc/Anderson-in-Krylov-space/README.md

 end
 ```

-### We can now run the Lanczos algorithm to calculate the Lanczos coefficients for this H and Probe
+### Run the Lanczos algorithm to calculate the Lanczos coefficients for this H and Probe
 Storing the Hamiltonian as sparse and the probe as dense is generally recommended
 ```julia
 Nsteps=100